coyleandrew/The-Game-of-Set/README.md

 ## UI
 - Score #=> int 0...
 - Game #=> Game
-> Eepresents the collection of sets of 3 cards won by the player.
+> Represents the collection of sets of 3 cards won by the player.
 - Won #=> Card[][]